When did you get started with your craftiness?

 Can you tell me where your blog is hosted?

 The Crafty Dad blog (the new one) is hosted by Blue Host.
 I’ve also used 1and1 but I much prefer Blue Host.
 Blue Host has a super-simple, one-click installation of WordPress that you can add to your website.
 I buy domains from Blue Host and then install WP on them.
-In addition to the Crafty Dad blog, I also run Top Notch Parents, Be Strong Stay Strong, and The Garden Boys on a self-hosted WP platform using Blue Host as my internet provider.

 It looks like you use WordPress for your blog platform.
 Is that true?